group-blog-1

 In addition, the impact of Apple’s iOS 14 changes has also affected who advertisers can reach on mobile devices.
 All apps within the Apple App Store will be required to utilize AppTrackingTransparency (ATT), which requests users’ consent to track their data and actions across apps and websites.

-In other words, Apple now requires all apps in their App Store to allow users to opt-out of tracking and data collection.
+In other words, Apple now requires all apps in their App Store to allow users to opt out of tracking and data collection.
 This limits our ability to target folks based on their interests and behaviors while using mobile device apps.

 So, what does this mean for credit unions who still want to utilize social media advertising?
+This article outlines three excellent tactics for improving your credit union’s social media advertising strategy.

-Utilize Interest-based Targeting Attributes
+1. Utilize Interest-based Targeting Attributes

 The inverse is also true; when we ran a credit card campaign promoting a travel rewards offer, excluding Instagram led to 75% reach in 25 to 54-year-olds, our target audience for this campaign.

-Leverage First-party Data for Targeting
+2. Leverage First-party Data for Targeting

-Consider Diversifying on Other Platforms for Social Media Advertising
+3. Consider Diversifying on Other Platforms for Social Media Advertising

 While Google (who owns YouTube) also limits targeting options for financial institutions, Google-based campaigns are not nearly as impacted by iOS 14.
-Google's stack of first-party apps are considered in line with Apple's policy requirements, so they were able to avoid displaying the prompt asking for tracking permission.
+Google's stack of first-party apps is considered in line with Apple's policy requirements, so they were able to avoid displaying the prompt asking for tracking permission.

 Test audiences, test creative, test landing pages, test placements - collecting this level of detail will help you make better, data-driven decisions for your social media campaigns.